rubin-dp0/dp1-sci-prep-seminars/stars-and-milky-way/SL-demo_stars_milky_ways_SED.md

 **Data Preview 0.2 vs. Data Preview 1**

-In the Data Preview 0.2 (DP0.2) simulation there stars are quantized unlike the real data released as Data Preview 1 (DP1).
+In the Data Preview 0.2 (DP0.2) simulation stars are quantized unlike the real data released as Data Preview 1 (DP1).
-Studying CMD to identify stellar populations within the DP0.2 dataset is still possible as the techniques used are similar.
+Studying photometric SED to identify stellar populations within the DP0.2 dataset is still possible as the techniques used are similar.
 However, for DP1 the exact types of measurements and their column names are likely to be different, compared to DP0.
 The LSST Science Pipelines have evolved considerably since being run on the DP0.2 simulation.